 The new tax year is with us again and the Chancellor has outlined his spring statement.
 With the ever-changing tax, pension and allowance rules, we have a couple of solutions that might help.

 The GWA 2023/24 tax rate pocket guide summarises many of the rates and allowances fundamental to our business and personal lives.
 We are sure that you will find it a useful point of reference throughout the coming tax year.
 It contains lots of information on personal, business, employment, property and capital taxes and includes all the key spring statement changes.

 Our tax booklet is intended for use as a quick point of reference.
 But should you require any further information or just have a simple question, we are only a phone call away.

 We would also encourage you to map out the key tax dates for the next 12 months to help stay on the right side of the taxman.
 Our online tax calendar shows the key tax deadlines, month by month, for personal tax and also for companies and employers.

-Once you’ve checked the booklet and calendar, why not save the link in your favorites bar for easy access next time.
+Once you’ve checked the booklet and calendar, why not save the link in your favourites bar for easy access next time.
 If you would like a printed copy of our tax booklet please do get in touch with the partner who looks after your affairs.
 You’ll also find lots of other guidance and factsheets in our Resources area.

 We are not just about numbers at GWA, we also have a fondness for history too.
 Have you have ever wondered why the UK’s personal tax year starts on 6 April?
 After all, it seems like a very random date.